Kristofer-C/Word-game/README.md

 This file contains a Python dictionary which stores which keys for each difficulty have been completed and which difficulty levels have been completed entirely.

 ### get_word_counts.py
 The Python script used to query English word frequency data from ngrams.dev with words from `word_list.txt`.
-It outputs the file called
+It outputs the file `word_counts.txt`

 ### words_to_keys_counts.py
 The Python script taking the `word_counts.txt` list and making the list of keys sorted by their relative frequency `keys_counts_sorted.txt`.
-The ouput file contains the
+The ouput file contains the keys, the number of times each shows up in the ngrams corpus, and the most commonly appearing solution.